Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 11. Ingebord Crede Memorial Scholarship

-Offering up to $3,000, the Ingebord Crede Memorial Scholarship is presented annually by the Community Foundation for Palm Beach and Martin Counties to college-bound high school seniors in South Florida who intend to study English literature, history, or secondary education.
-Qualified incoming freshmen must legally reside in Palm Beach or Martin County, rank in their class’s top 15 percent, and exhibit financial need.
+The Ingebord Crede Memorial Scholarship offers up to $3,000.
+It’s presented annually by the Community Foundation for Palm Beach and Martin Counties.
+This organization administers dozens of scholarships.
+So even if this one doesn’t fit, check out the website.
+It goes to college or university bound high school seniors in South Florida.
+Undergraduate students must study English literature, history, or secondary education to qualify.
+Applicants must legally reside in Palm Beach or Martin County.
+They must rank in their class’s top 15 percent.
+And they must demonstrate financial need.
 Priority is given to children of military families.
+Check with the scholarship to see if you must attend a Florida college or university.

 Contact